Dewey’s 24 Hour Readathon

 Do you have any suggestions for how to improve the Read-a-thon next year?

-Nope, nothing I can think of right now.
+Nope, nothing.
 The organizers and everyone involved did a fantastic job.

 What do you think worked really well in this year’s Read-a-thon?